ahmedoshelmy/Django-Backend-Packages/README.md

 # Django-Backend-Packages

-    - User registration
+- User Registration
 - User login
 - Package table in admin panel only
 - All users could add to subscribe to more than one package
-    - Subscription by make order with one or more package
+- Subscription by making order with one or more package